emqx/cloud-docs/en_US/deployments/view_deployment.md

 ## [VPC Peering Connection Configuration](security_features_and_settings/vpc_peering.md)

 ::: danger
-This feature is not available in free trial and shared deployment
+This feature is not available in basic deployment
 :::

 EMQ X Cloud supports peering connections with customers' existing VPC (Virtual Private Cloud) for cloud service providers in the same region.
 A VPC peering connection is a network connection between two VPCs.
 Through this connection, the instances in the two VPCs can communicate with each other as if they were in the same network.